U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

 \subsection{Exponential Formats}

 The Hamiltonians Eq.~\eqref{eq:H-KS} and Eq.~\eqref{eq:H-qubit} are not exactly the same due to the difference between the coefficients of the actions of the raising and lowering operations.
-In the flux truncation, they are always constant (normalized to $1$), and those in $SU(2)$ which are not constant but rather depend on the target state as we saw in Eq.~\eqref{eq:su2-ladders}.
+In the flux truncation, they are always constant (normalized to $1$), whereas those in $SU(2)$ are not constant but rather depend on the target state as we saw in Eq.~\eqref{eq:su2-ladders}.
 This is also true in the classical limit described by Eq.~\eqref{eq:higher_der}, where there are higher derivative corrections to the Hamiltonian.
 Also, remember that the Hamiltonian Eq.~\eqref{eq:H-qubit} acts on a Hilbert space of large dimension $2^M$, but that only the states in the $\mathbf{M+1}$ irreducible representation matter and are invariant under all constraints.
 We dubbed this property as being an exponential format, where the dimension of the Hilbert space grows exponentially in the number of states we need.

-We can try to do better at the level of matching the operators in the subspace of interest in the total Hilbert space, by adding corrections to the quantum Hamiltonian that get rid of the differences at finite cutoff.
+We can try to do better at the level of matching the operators in the subspace of interest in the total Hilbert space, by adding corrections to the operators getting rid of the differences below the finite cutoff.
 This should be equivalent to adding (or depending on the point of view, subtracting) irrelevant operators to compensate for the differences in the formulation.

 To construct the $U$ and $U^\dagger$ with our qubit construction, we may use one of the two ansatze: